tloeber/MLOps-best-practices/ML/readme.md

 # Creating a state-of-the-art ML ecosystem
-- **Most companies are overly focused on modeling, which is just a small piece of the overall ML lifecycle.**
-Modeling is increasingly becoming a solved problem, as the best models for many use cases are becoming increasingly standardized, and we can increasingly leverage pre-trained models (especially in NLP and computer vision).
+- **Most companies are overly focused on *modeling*, which is just a small piece of the overall ML lifecycle.** Modeling is increasingly becoming a solved problem, as the best models for many use cases are becoming standardized, and we can often leverage pre-trained models.
   - AutoML & Declarative ML:
   - **MLOps: This is where we should focus our investment, in order to reliably productionize models!**
 - That being said, there are use cases where modeling needs to be a focus area as well:
-  These are companies which compete on the basis of ML, and there is an immediate impact of even incrementally better models on revenue.
-My point is, however, that this is the exception rather than the norm (and Negative even for these types of use cases, figuring out how to reliably productionize ML models is a challenge that has to be solved _first_).
+  These are companies which compete on the basis of ML, and there is an immediate impact of even incrementally better models on the bottom line.
+My point is, however, that this is the *exception rather than the norm* (and even for these types of use cases, figuring out how to reliably productionize ML models is a challenge that has to be solved _first_).
 - Manual feature engineering is also becoming less important as available data size grows, because this allows us to use neural networks which automate feature engineering.